taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka: **"*That's why we have to hurry!!*"**

-Min squats and stares down the approximately 5 meters of tree trunk down at Asoka's face veil, her eyes still closed.
+Min squats and stares down the approximately 5 meters of tree trunk down at Asoka's face veil, her eyes sad, her mouth angry.

 Min: **"There is no village.
 'The Clan is fluid upon the land'...it's just a decoy."**

 Asoka: **"*Wha--what?*"**

-Min: **"The Peacekeepers'll find a beautiful waterfall, which they'll totally fail to appreciate..."**
+Min: **"The Peacekeepers will find a beautiful waterfall, which they'll totally fail to appreciate..."**

 Asoka: **"*But...they said they have satellite images of people living there!*"**

 Min grins with vengeful glee down at Asoka.

-Min: **"They said that?
-Wow, they were completely fooled by our decoy bubble!!"**
+Min: **"Ha!
+We totally fooled them!!"**

 Asoka: **"*Then the Biononymous need your help!*"**